Tropical Depression Nine forms in the central Caribbean and will strengthen to a hurricane by the end of the weekend

 "Only slow intensification is forecast over the next day or so, followed by more significant intensification over the weekend and early next week," the hurricane center said.

-In the short term, Nine is forecast to bring heavy rain to Aruba, Bonaire, Curacao, northern Venezuela and northern Columbia which could lead to flash flooding and mudslides across the islands.
+In the short term, Nine is forecast to bring heavy rain to Aruba, Bonaire, Curacao, northern Venezuela and northern Colombia which could lead to flash flooding and mudslides across the islands.

 The system is then forecast to gain strength, intensifying into a tropical storm as it tracks toward Jamaica and the Cayman islands.
 Tropical storm watches and warnings are likely to be issued for these locations within the next 24 hours.